Ibrahaha/NLP_tools/README.md

 - **Package managers**: [Docker] [docker-compose]
 - **Docker image version**: Python:3.6
 ## Models Architecture
-If you are interested in going further in the subject and understanding the processes and architectures behind Named Entity Recognition and Coreference Resolution libraries and fralmeworks, I strongly invite you to read the following research papers:
+If you are interested in going further in the subject and understanding the processes and architectures behind Named Entity Recognition and Coreference Resolution libraries and frameworks, I strongly invite you to read the following research papers:
 ### Named Entity Recognition
 * [Named Entity Recognition with Bidirectional LSTM-CNNs](https://www.aclweb.org/anthology/Q16-1026)
 * [Deep contextualized word representations](https://arxiv.org/abs/1802.05365)